Padoh Mahn Sha Lah Phan: Personal life

 Padoh Mahn Sha Lah Phan married a former KNU soldier, Nang Kyin Shwe, and had three children in addition to adopting a boy named Say Say.
 Despite frequently moving back and forth across the Burma-Thailand border, he insisted that his children receive the same education he did, and had adopted Say Say to give him a better education than what would have been available to him in his home village.
 His two daughters, Zoya Phan and Nant Bwa Bwa Phan, are both political activists in the United Kingdom, and Bwa Bwa is currently the United Kingdom representative of the Karen National Union.

 In 2005, Phan allowed two Burmese children posing as refugees to stay in his house at Noh Poe.
 The children were really child soldiers who were sent to assassinate both him and Zoya; however, before they could carry out their plan, they admitted their real reason for coming to him.
 In return, he permitted them to stay at Noh Poe to prevent them from being forced back into the Burmese army.

-Assassination
+Death

 On February 14, 2008 at about 4:30pm in the border town of Mae Sot, Thailand, Sha Lah Phan was sitting in the veranda of his home when two gunmen approached him bearing gifts, which were reportedly fruit baskets.
 One attacker shot Phan twice in the chest while the second gunman shot him as he lay on the ground.
 The attackers escaped in a pick-up truck.
 His house was approximately five kilometres from the Thai-Burmese border.
 He died instantly and was reportedly 64 years old at the time of his death.

 Phan had predicted an increase in violence ahead of a Burmese constitutional referendum in May 2008, in an interview with Reuters the week of his death.
 His adopted son, Say Say Phan, blamed a Karen splinter group, the Democratic Karen Buddhist Army (DKBA), for carrying out the attack on behalf of the Burmese military rulers.